dr34mhacks/Snapdroid/README.md

 - **Demo Creation**: Record app demos directly from your development environment

 ### For Security Testers
+- **Automation Friendly**: Integrate into testing scripts easily
 - **Background Blur Testing**: Test if sensitive apps properly blur content in the app switcher view
-- **Evidence Collection**: Capture proof of security findings
+- **POC Collection**: Capture proof of security findings actual pain point of mine for creating this tool
-- **Automation Friendly**: Integrate into testing scripts
-- **Works on Emulators**: Test on platforms where manual screenshots are difficult (like Corellium)
+- **Works on Emulators**: Test on platforms where manual screenshots are difficult (like `Corellium`)

 ## 📋 Requirements

 - Python 3.6+
-- Android Debug Bridge (ADB) installed and in your PATH
+- Android Debug Bridge (ADB) installed and set to your PATH
 - USB debugging enabled on your Android device
 - Connected Android device or emulator